pedroborraz/A-minecraft-server-using-an-android-device/README.md

 ```
 > Note: you can change the addresses, just use a website to look up the DNS from those urls.
 ## Setup Ngrok
-Going back to termux, use the command:
+Going back to termux:
-> Note: be sure of your CPU architecture.
+ Be sure of your CPU architecture.
 If it is arm64 the command will be as follows
 ```sh
 wget https://bin.equinox.io/c/bNyj1mQVY4c/ngrok-v3-stable-linux-arm64.tgz
 ```
-> Note: if it is arm the command will be as follows
+If it is arm the command will be as follows
 ```sh
 wget https://bin.equinox.io/c/bNyj1mQVY4c/ngrok-v3-stable-linux-arm.tgz
 ```